V453000/RGBA-Eater/README.md

 # RGBA-Eater
 Image processing script used to convert 32bpp RGBA PNG images into 8 bpp Indexed PNG images used in OpenTTD.

+The default used palette is TTD-DOS.
+It is possible but not recommended to change it by replacing the palette images in the folder `x-script-output/`

 This page is trying to be a comprehensive step by step tutorial and a complete documentation of the RGBA-Eater script.
 It aims to show how to install and use it.

 # Installation (on Windows)